outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - 'reducing' the distance to traverse is one way of implementing the general intent of 'moving from origin to target'
               - 'reducing' the cost of travel is another way of implementingn the general intent of 'moving from origin to target'

+      - example of applying different but aligning solution automation workflow interaction rules (connect/reduce) to implement the original workflow
+        - reduce difference between problem/solution by selecting a space where they are adjacent
+          - rather than applying 'connect' functions to connect the problem/solution format, apply 'find' to 'system' components to achieve a related aligning intent of applying 'reduce' to the problem-solution differences, thus reducing the need for 'connect' functions by default

       - example: what does this mean for the 'find a prediction function' problem?
         - 'find a space that reduces differences' implementation workflow could be implemented as follows, connected to the 'to identify difference causes & solutions in each dimension change' as a way to connect to general intent of 'find a prediction function'
           - find dimension set where problem/solution are equal
           - change dimension set until problem/solution are increasingly different